effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 ![Screenshot of `displayImage`.](doc/displayImage.png)

-# Converts a RGB Image in a Greyscale Image
+# Take 5: Converts a RGB Image in a Greyscale Image

 A lot of algorithms work on greyscale images.
 We are going to write a program that does just that.
 Copy the main function of `displayImage.cxx` into `rgb2grey.cxx`.
 Make sure to update the preamble.